marcelohdez/kanban-board/README.md

-# Issue Tracker
+# Kanban Board

-Simple kanban board to track issues.
+Simple kanban board to track tasks.
 This is a proof-of-concept for us to use when teaching students web development.

 ## Running